HomeHome AutomationUsing Smart Light Switches over Smart Bulbs?

 * 2-way switches still need just one, depending on the wiring

 Smart switches like Sonoff Mini (review) or Shelly 1 (review) are a direct alternative to smart wall switches.
-Invisible to a naked eye, can be added where space isn’t a concern.
+Invisible to the naked eye, can be added where space isn’t a concern.

 Buy Shelly 1